AUcogseers/CogSite/README.md

 **WORK IN PROGRESS**

 You can host the site locally by running the HostSiteLocally.Rmd, after what, you can edit the website's content and see all changes made dynamically.
 Additionally, you can download `hugo-extended` with `choco install hugo-extended` if you have `chocolatey` downloaded.
 Then it's possible to use `hugo server` in the root folder and the website is hosted on port 1313 (by default).

 ## Current state

 The technical elements are basically finished.
 The basic architecture is ready.

+Some sub-pages under "reinforced learning" and "the data frame" still needs to be created but beyond that, they are mostly created (from the CogSite SideStruktur document)

 ### Structure

+[THIS IS DEPRECATED, SEE THE "COGSCI SIDESTRUKTUR" DOCUMENT]
 - Front page
   - Blog
     - Blog posts